 - Usually in Sengoku Rance, Rance's instincts are spot on, and doing the first thing that leaps to mind works out pretty well for him.
 The exceptions are generally anything involving Miki, the Demon King, such as when she suggests he try to shatter the ice holding his slave, Sil.
 If you let him follow her advice, Sil dies.

-- Most of the plot of Sonic Lost World is kicked off by Sonic's impulsiveness.
-To start, he recklessly charges in and kicks the Cacophonic Conch out of Eggman's hands, completely ignoring Tails' warnings to stay back and not even caring about what it does.
-As it turns out, said conch was a Restraining Bolt Eggman was using to control the Deadly Six, and thus, Sonic's impulsiveness allows the Deadly Six to hijack the Badnik Horde and leaves him with a far more dangerous force than Eggman to deal with.
+- First, he recklessly charges in and kicks the Cacophonic Conch out of Eggman's hands, completely ignoring Tails' warnings to stay back and not even caring about what it does.
+As it turns out, said conch was a Restraining Bolt Eggman was using to control the Deadly Six, thus allowing the Deadly Six to turn on Eggman and usurp his plans and operations.

 - In Counter Monkey, Spoony describes a Thieves' World campaign he ran which went horribly Off the Rails because one of the players not only interrupted the DM, but rolled a crit for his declared action.
 The result caused him to unwittingly inflict Facial Horror on a Nigh Invulnerable War God avatar, who was supposed to be the cavalry.
 Instead, the campaign twisted into said avatar's Roaring Rampage of Revenge against the group, gradually escalating into a city-wide guerrilla war of ever-increasing brutality from both sides of the conflict.